jhumigas/Modeling-Background-With-A-Texture-Based-Method/README.md

 Once you make sure all the required packages are available, you can just run the python code:

 ```
-# in pylbp directory run recognize.py with the path to the image sequence
+# in pylbp directory run recognize.py with the path to the image sequence to process
 python recognize.py -t ../Sequence2/input/
 ```